 The “ground” represents the now.
 When we are on the ground, we are in the now.
 Through the consciousness of the self, we experience the now as a duality: the self and all that is not the self.

-This realization can happen through meditation.
 The now is breathing.
-We observe the now when we are in the space between exhale and inhale.
-In this space, we realize we are the consciousness that creates the now and in so doing we become the now.
+We can observe the now when we are in the space between exhale and inhale.

 Koan 7